FDR0903/jmp-talk/slides.md

 ---

-# Blockchains: protocol
+# Blockchain protocol

-* Price to validate a transaction in a block: **gas fees**
+* Price to validate a transaction in a block: **gas fee**
-* "gas" refers to the computational power required for these actions
+* "gas" refers to the required computational power.
+Gas fees scale with transaction complexity

 ![blockchain1](./images/blockchaincreation3.png){style="transform: translate(20%, 0%); width: 680px"}